leftfieldlabs/Unity-CrypticCabinet/README.md

 # Learn
 Explore the Meta Horizon OS capabilities powering rich, shared mixed reality experiences in Cryptic Cabinet.

-- [Scene](https://developers.meta.com/horizon/documentation/unity/unity-scene-overview/): Index and query an up-to-date representation of the physical world.
-Scene enables Cryptic Cabinet to support rich interactions between users’, virtual objects, and their physical space.
+- [Scene](https://developers.meta.com/horizon/documentation/unity/unity-scene-overview/): Leverage Mixed Reality Utility Kit on top of the Scene API to quickly index and query an up-to-date representation of the physical world that you can use to support mixed reality.
+Scene enables Cryptic Cabinet to support dynamic interactions between users, virtual objects, and their physical space.
 - [Passthrough](https://developers.meta.com/horizon/documentation/unity/unity-passthrough/): See your physical space in full, rich color.
 Passthrough API provides a real-time and perceptually comfortable 3D visualization of the physical world in the Meta Quest headsets so users can see and navigate their surroundings.
 - [Shared Spatial Anchors](https://developers.meta.com/horizon/documentation/unity/unity-shared-spatial-anchors/): Create local multiplayer experiences for users in the same room.
 Shared Spatial Anchors enables a shared, world-locked frame of reference for many users playing Cryptic Cabinet together.
 - [Colocation](https://developers.meta.com/horizon/documentation/unity/unity-set-up-colocation-package/): Enable users to jump into the action together in the same physical space.
 Using Shared Spatial Anchors, colocation supports sharing physical environment information between headsets to enable accurate virtual positioning so players have a consistent, shared perspective of their surroundings.